-In my private practice in Beverly Hills, or by Teletherapy during COVID-19, I offer both psychotherapy and psychoanalysis.
-If you’re new to my site or to psychological therapy in general, here are answers to some questions you might have.
+I offer psychotherapy and psychoanalysis in my private practice in Beverly Hills or by teletherapy.
+If you’re new to my site or psychological therapy in general, here are answers to some questions you might have.

-During these meetings, my goal is to say a number of things that make sense to you.
-I hope, with what I say, you will feel understood and that I can even offer you some relief.
+During these meetings, my goal is to say some things that make sense to you.
+I hope you will feel understood and that I can even offer you some relief.
 You will also have a chance to ask me any questions you have about the process of therapy.

 If you decide to begin therapy with me, I will recommend a therapy structure to meet your specific and individual needs.
 This will include a suggestion about the frequency of sessions I think will be most helpful.
 I work in psychotherapy and psychoanalysis from one to five times a week.
 Frequency is a decision we will arrive at together, based on your symptoms and financial situation.

-Once we discuss and agree upon a treatment plan, our work together begins.
+Once we discuss and agree upon a treatment plan, our work begins.

 Every therapist works in their own way, yet my thorough training informs the psychotherapy I offer.
 If you’d like to know more about what to look for in a therapist, click and read here.

 Because I’m trained as a psychoanalyst and have had over 35 years of experience doing psychotherapy, your experience with me, if you’ve had psychotherapy before, might be unlike what you’ve had.
-My training and experience give me the skills to listen in a different way and to say things you may not have heard.
+My training and experience give me the skills to listen differently and to say things you may not have heard.
 This, I offer in each session.

 Some psychotherapies attend only to everyday life; in other words, to what is on the surface.
 These therapies offer you skills or practical kinds of advice.
 The therapy I practice is insight-oriented, not advice-based.
 I use psychoanalysis techniques in all the work I do, psychotherapy or psychoanalysis.